Lachlan-Mayne/english-notes/pete r/English.md

 ## Cultural Assumptions Test:
 - Peter Weir is assuming that Truman will remember exactly how she looks
 - Truman likes women (he's not gay)
-- Men will initiate conversation with women
+- Men will initiate a conversation with women